ibm-cloud-docs/watson-knowledge-studio/create-project.md

 To create a workspace, complete the following steps:

-1. Log in as a {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}} administrator, and click **Create Workspace**.
+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator, and click **Create Workspace**.

     > **Note:** People with the project manager role can perform almost all tasks except creating a workspace.
 An administrator must create the workspace initially and assign project managers to it.

 1. Give the workspace a name.
 Choose a short name that reflects your domain content or the purpose of the model.
 If you need to, you can change the workspace name later.
 1. Identify the language of the documents in your workspace.
-The documents that you add to the workspace, and the dictionaries that you create or import, must be in the language that you specify.
+The documents that you add to the workspace, and the dictionaries that you create or upload, must be in the language that you specify.
 1. Optional: If you want to change the tokenizer that is used by the application from the default machine learning-based tokenizer, then you can expand the **Advanced Options** section, and choose **Dictionary-based tokenizer**.

     The default tokenizer is more advanced than the dictionary-based tokenizer; it uses machine learning to identify the tokens in the source documents based on the statistical learning it has done in the language of the source documents.
 It identifies tokens with more precision because it understands the more natural and nuanced patterns of language.
 The dictionary-based tokenizer identifies tokens based on language rules.
 See [Tokenizers](/docs/services/watson-knowledge-studio/create-project.html#wks_tokenizer) for more details.